Built to Build: Blog

-Enroll in the Built to Lead program in the Built to Build Academy™ and you’ll get the Built to Build Framework, which is the system-by-system plan to guide you through The Contractor Journey.
+Enroll in the Built to Lead program in the Built to Build Academy® and you’ll get the Built to Build Framework, which is the system-by-system plan to guide you through The Contractor Journey.

 CREATE FREEDOM WITH YOUR CONSTRUCTION BUSINESS

-Word-of-mouth sucks if you don’t control the words people say about you.
+Word-of-mouth marketing sucks if you don’t control the words people say about you.
 This goes for your customers and your employees.
-Design and organize your external message so cold leads become hot prospects ready to buy from you.
+Design and organize your external message so cold leads become hot prospects that are ready to buy from you.
 Create a clear meeting structure for your internal messaging so you retain all-star employees.
-Become the Communicator so your customers know what they get when they hire you, and your employees know how working for you will improve their lives.
+Become The Communicator so your customers know what they get when they hire you, and your employees know how working for you will improve their lives.

 Lead your business by removing yourself from your business so you can focus on what matters – your numbers, your people, and your future.
 Leaders create a clear picture of where the business is going and the freedom that comes along with that journey.